 As I arrived at Rocky Reach Dam I had to find out that they are already closed for today.
 I was able to find 3 caches but only 2 of them had treasure cards inside, which you need to claim your find in the visitor center.
 One cache is only accessible during the operation hours of the visitor center itself.
 They are open from 9 am to 4 pm.

-Anyway this dam has a lot to offer and to see.
+Anyway, this dam has a lot to offer and to see.
 But it is somewhat high-security.
-First you have to enter and pass a guard house, where you get quickly checked by security.
+First, you have to enter and pass a guard house, where you get quickly checked by security.
 If you want to enter the Visitor Center (which you have to, to finish the challenge) you have to go through a metal detector, but you don’t have to take off your shoes or even the belt as you are supposed to at airports.
-It’s not to bad at all but just to let you know up front.
+It’s not too bad at all but just to let you know up front.

 Inside the visitor center go downstairs to see the fish ladder and watch the fishes inside.
 There is also a Cafe onsite, but it was closed during my visit.
 Head over to the museum which is actually housed downstairs inside the main dam building.
-From there you have a great view into the power house and see the generators from above.
+From there you have a great view in the powerhouse and you can see the generators from above.
 You won’t see a lot but you get a general overview of the building.
 A little further down the walkway you can look outside and see the spillway.

-And I forgot to mention that the drive is quiet scenic as well.
-This was indeed a nice geocaching challenge and road trip in one.
+And I forgot to mention that the drive is quite scenic as well.
+This was indeed a nice geocaching challenge and a road trip in one.
 Important advice: Never forget to bring your camera along the way.

 Peter has a passion for Traveling, Photography, and Geocaching.
 These are the best ingredients for amazing adventures all over the globe.
 “Traveling is fun, no matter if you stay in a luxury hotel or travel like a backpacker.”
 Peter shares his experiences on his Blog www.gatetoadventures.com

 Some of Peter’s photos are published on corporate websites, in-flight magazines, travel guides, and much more.